kristinslevine/Capstone-Group4-Kristin-Levine/Code/README_CODE.md

 **2-Create-Models-No-Augmentation**

+This folder contains three files using non-augmented data: ResNet50, VGG16, Xception

-change the paths to the original train, val, and test datasets (cells___) also make note of the path you choose to save your model if you wish, adjust paths for saving the graphs
+1. Change the paths to the original train, val, and test datasets (Cell 4, Cell 27)
+2. Select the path for where to save your model (Cell 17, Cell 32)
+3. Select the path for where to save the figures of loss/accuracy (Cell 21, Cell 26)

 **3-Create-Models-Flipped**